The dates for the 2020 Summer Institute are: 3-14 August.

 History of the Institute

-For the past twenty years, the Oxford Summer Institute has brought together top early career communications scholars, media lawyers and regulators, human rights activists, technologists and policymakers from countries around the world to discuss the effects of technology, media, and policy from a global and multidisciplinary perspective.
-As an integral part of Oxford’s Programme in Comparative Media Law and Policy (PCMLP) and the University of Pennsylvania’s Annenberg School for Communication, the Institute has built a strong global network of alumni and faculty who are leaders within the global freedom of expression community.
+For the past twenty years, the Oxford Media Policy Summer Institute has brought together top early career communications scholars, media lawyers and regulators, human rights activists, technologists and policymakers from countries around the world to discuss the effects of technology, media, and policy from a global and multidisciplinary perspective.
+As an integral part of Oxford’s Programme in Comparative Media Law and Policy (PCMLP), the Institute has built a strong global network of alumni and faculty who are leaders within the global freedom of expression community.
+The Institute is co-organized with the University of Pennsylvania’s Annenberg School for Communication and the University of Johannesburg.

-The Institute’s alumni are an exceptional and vibrant group who stay engaged and collaborate well past the end of the 2-week Summer Institute through the active alumni network.
+The Institute’s alumni are an exceptional and vibrant group who stay engaged and collaborate well past the end of the programme through the active alumni network.
 Many go on to become leaders at top government agencies, corporations, non-profits, and academic institutions around the world.

 The 2019 Institute